Telepherik/spec/SPECIFICATION.md

 `enum` types represent one of a set of discrete values.
 In transfer, these values MUST be represented as an unsigned big endian integer with a size in bytes equal to `2^(max(3, ceil(log2(log2(n)))))` where `n` is the number of possible values (in other words, the least power of two greater than 8 with enough bits to store all possible values), where the first possible value is 0, the next one is 1, and so forth.
 See [`int`](#int) for more information on integers.

-This supertype differs from other supertypes because, instead of properties, it MUST have any strictly positive number of arguments.
-Each argument represents a separate variant of the enum.
+This supertype differs from other supertypes because, instead of properties, it MUST have any strictly positive number of values.
+Each value represents a separate variant of the enum.

 #### Interface